techidaily/site-tiktok-video-files/source/_posts/new-the-ultimate-guide-to-tiktok-captioning-mastery-for-2024.md

 03 [How to Turn Your TikTok Jokes to Funny Memes?](#part3)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/58KlTPHv8dU?si=7ICagyNgrao7OkVO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: 10 Funny TikTok Jokes to Cheer You Up

 Here are some funny jokes that will tickle your bones.

 1. My girlfriend keeps coaxing me to make a TikTok video.
 Since I am great for about 15 seconds, I will try it out.
 2. Where is Elon Musk from?
 Mad at the gas car.
 3. What will you call it if someone throws an apple at your face?
 A fruit punch.
 4. What is the best thing to eat your vegetables with?
 Your teeth.
 5. What is a baby polar bear called?
 An ice cube.
 6. If a man forgets to pay his electricity bills, he is Ohm-less.
 7. What is the favorite type of math of birds?
 Owlgebra.
 8. Ghosts are really good at lying because the person they lie to can’t see through them.
 9. Nick Fury always asks Black Widow to share her location so that she doesn’t Romanoff.
 10. Why don’t players feel hot while they play in the stadium?
 Because they have several fans.

 ## Part 2: Best 10 TikTok Riddles

 If you want to stump your audience, here are a few riddles that you can use.

 **What are the two things you cannot eat for breakfast, ever?**

 **Answer:** Lunch and dinner.

 **You spot a boat that is full of people but there isn’t any single person onboard.
 How is that possible?**

 **Answer:** Every person on the boat is married.

 **What do you see at the end of every rainbow?**

 **Answer:** The letter W.

 **How can your pant pockets be empty and still have something in them?**

 **Answer:** If that something is a hole.

 **I am something that is light as a feather even the strongest person can’t hold me for more than 5 minutes.
 What am I?**

 **Answer:** Breath.

 **A man started walking while it was raining.
 He didn’t have an umbrella.
 Also, he wasn’t wearing a hood or hat.
 All his clothes got worn but not a single hair on his head was wet.
 How did that happen?**

 **Answer:** The man was bald.

 **I am so fragile that even if you say my name, you can break me.
 Who am I?**

 **Answer:** Silence.

 **You throw away my outside to cook my inside and then you eat my outside and throw the inside.
 What am I?**

 **Answer:** Corn on the cob.
 You throw away the husk and cook the corn and then have the kernels and throw away the cob.

 **If two is a company and three is a crowd, what do four and five make?**

 **Answer:** Nine.

 **Name Four Days of the Week Starting with the Letter ‘T’.**

 **Answer:** Tuesday, Thursday, Tomorrow, and Today.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3: How to Turn Your TikTok Jokes into Funny Memes?

 If you want to create memes from your jokes, you can use [Filmora online meme maker](https://tools.techidaily.com/wondershare/filmora/download/).
 There are many online meme makers in the market but there are only a few that allow you to create a meme without registration or watermark.
 However, with Filmora Online Meme Maker you can achieve that goal.
 With this, you will be able to create funny memes in just a few seconds.
 It helps you make incredible memes at a rapid pace.